albeeralkhawri/Kitchen-Of-Iraq/README.md

 - I checked the CSS code manually and through the CSS checker I did not get any errors or problems and the picture below shows that
 <img src="https://www.up-00.com/i/00160/f0ggm608a3d9.png">

-- The Python code was verified manually I didn't see any errors and the project works perfectly.
+- The Python code was manually verified by Inspection, Console and I didn't see any errors and also I ran the code line by line and I didn't see any errors and the project works perfectly.
-- The JavaScript script was revised manually in min.js and jquery.js I didn't see any problem and the code works perfectly.
+- I manually checked JavaScript min.js and jquery.js via Inspection, Consol and I also ran the code line by line and didn't see any errors and the project works perfectly.
 - The site has been tested with different devices to ensure the site works perfectly and is compatible with all devices for devices that  have been tested below.
    - My laptop dell
    - My phone iphone 8 plus